Home / The ETF Showdown: SCHD vs. VIG vs. DGRO (Strategic Analysis)

 • The Winner (Growth): DGRO and VIG dominated 2025 (+15.7% and +14.2%) by embracing the tech boom.

-• The Winner (Income): SCHD remains the yield king (~3.8%) and is showing early signs of a comeback in 2026.
+• The Winner (Income): SCHD remains the yield king (~3.8%) and is the closest proxy to a "Bond Replacement."

 • The Tax Alpha: We uncover why XDTE offers a hidden tax advantage (Section 1256) that JEPI lacks.